Electric Field At A Point Charge

 At the nanoscale, the effects of individual charges become increasingly significant.
 Nanotechnology researchers are exploring ways to manipulate and control charges at the atomic level for various applications, including:

-• Single-electron transistors: These transistors utilize the controlled transfer of individual electrons to switch between on and off states.
-The electric field created by a single electron plays a crucial role in their operation.
+• Single-electron transistors: These transistors put to use the controlled transfer of individual electrons to switch between on and off states.
+The electric field created by a single electron has a big impact in their operation.

 • Quantum computing: Quantum bits (qubits) can be implemented using charged particles confined in potential wells.
 The electric field controls the interaction between qubits and external control signals.